Envek/kaigionrails-postgresql-as-seen-by-rubyists/slides.md

 ::postgresql::

-Internally stores number of days since year 4713 BC.
+Internally stores number of days since year 4713 BC up to year 5874897 AD.

 > In the Julian Date system, each day has a sequential number, starting from JD 0 (which is sometimes called the Julian Date).
 JD 0 corresponds to 1 January 4713 BC in the Julian calendar.